dkpro/dkpro-tc/pages/DemoExperiment_1_0_0.md

 ### Anatomy of a DKPro TC experiment

-Experiments in DKPro TC follow the following structure, which we briefly introduce as they are the key concepts of DKPro TC.
+Experiments in DKPro TC follow the following structure, which we briefly discuss subsequently as they are the key concepts of DKPro TC.

 ```java